The Property Council of Australia released its twice annual Office Market Report today.

 “There is an embedded culture with many occupiers, who like the convenience of being in a lower north shore location, close to schools and providing a good work/life balance”.

-Very few tenants looked to “jump ship” in 2019 and relocate to the CBD, the executive said.
+Very few tenants looked to “jump ship” in 2019 and relocate to the CBD, according to the agent.

-This year CBRE expects inquiry to continue to rise from CBD based tech-based occupiers for North Sydney offices.
+This year the agency expects increased inquiry from CBD based tech-based occupiers.

-The precinct’s improving amenity, connectivity and availability of new office accommodation, will be drivers, the agency added.
+Improving amenity, connectivity and availability of new office accommodation, are drivers, the broker said.

-A 30 per cent difference in rents compared to the Sydney CBD, helps.
+A 30pc difference in rents compared to the Sydney CBD, helps.

 “It is quickly becoming the location of choice for organisations to attract and retain talent, as North Sydney transforms from North Sydney to Sydney North,” Mr Perkowski added.

-Canberra recorded the strongest increase in net face rent than any other major office market, coming in at 11 per cent, Mr Martin-Henry said.
+Canberra recorded the strongest net face rent increase of any capital, coming in at 11pc, Mr Martin-Henry said.

-“This…growth can be attributed to the completion of the first stage of the Civic Quarter, and landlords re-positioning secondary assets,” the executive added.
+“This…growth can be attributed to the completion of the first stage of the Civic Quarter and landlords re-positioning secondary assets,” he added.

-The vacancy rate meanwhile, increased over the past six months, from 10.3 per cent to 11.1 per cent.
+The vacancy rate meanwhile, increased over the past six months, from 10.3pc to 11.1pc.

-A building boom underway in the Melbourne CBD will see close to 300,00 sqm come into the market this calendar year.
+A building boom underway will result in c300,000 sqm come onto the market in Melbourne’s CBD this year.

-As such, landlords can’t be as confident as they have been about rent increases, come renewals – despite the low vacancy rate of 3.2 per cent (down from 3.3 per cent last July).
+As such, landlords can’t be as confident as they have about rent increases come renewal – despite the low vacancy rate (3.2pc, down from 3.3pc last July).

 “Given the strength of the Victorian economy, most notably white-collar employment growth, we are not expecting to see any vacancy blowouts,” Mr Martin-Henry said.

-Net face rents increased 6.9 per cent in 2019, Caitlin Murdoch, director, Office Leasing, said.
+Net face rents increased 6.9pc last year, Caitlin Murdoch, director, Office Leasing, added.

-The part of the city classified by the PCA as East End recorded the tightest vacancy.
+The part of the city classified as Eastern Core the tightest vacancy.

-CBRE said government and infrastructure groups, the growth sector employers last year, will continue to be strongly represented in leasing circles over the coming 11 months.
+CBRE expects government and infrastructure groups, the growth sector employers last year, to drive the office leasing sector this year.